naore/docker/samba/README.md

 ## forked from [pwntr/samba-alpine-docker](https://github.com/pwntr/samba-alpine-docker)
+If using an external disk for sharing, it's better to mount the higher level path of the mountpoint for the container.
+So the samba service won't prevent the disk from sleeping.

+For example, the physical folder is mounted as /mnt/sda, it's better to use /mnt as shared folder.

 # samba-alpine
 A simple and super lightweight Samba docker container, based on the latest Alpine Linux base image 🐧🐋💻.